Navy Midshipmen football statistical leaders

 The Navy Midshipmen football statistical leaders are individual statistical leaders of the Navy Midshipmen football program in various categories, including passing, rushing, receiving, total offense, defensive stats, and kicking.
 Within those areas, the lists identify single-game, single-season, and career leaders.
-The Midshipmen represent the United States Naval Academy in the NCAA's American Athletic Conference.
+The Midshipmen represent the United States Naval Academy in the NCAA Division I FBS American Conference.

 Although Navy began competing in intercollegiate football in 1879, the school's official record book considers the "modern era" to have begun in 1938.
 Records from before this year are often incomplete and inconsistent, and they are generally not included in these lists.

 These lists are dominated by more recent players for several reasons: